tina-friedrich/arc-user-guide/docs/source/general-faq.rst

 General FAQs
 ------------

-Registration and Access
+**Registration and Access**

-How do I become a ARC user?
+**How do I become a ARC user?**
 The supercomputing facility is available to all Oxford University researchers.
 You can become a user by registering with the ARC.
-Start with the registration page.
+Start with the `User registration Page <https://www.arc.ox.ac.uk/getting-started-obtaining-an-account>`_

 Where should a new ARC user begin?
-Look at information in the Getting Started section of the ARC website.
+Look at information in _`This section of the ARC website. <https://www.arc.ox.ac.uk/what-next`_

 What systems can I access as a user?
 All registered users have access to all the ARC systems.